 During December in Strasbourg, the sun sets around 4:30 PM.

-In other words, you certainly don’t need to be out late to enjoy the Strasbourg Christmas markets after dark.
+In other words, you certainly don’t need to be out late to enjoy the Strasbourg Christmas markets after dark!

 What to Pack for Strasbourg in December

-A Fashionable Coat — As I often like to point out when discussing packing for anywhere in Europe in winter–be sure to pick a coat you like, because it’ll end up in basically all your photos!
+A Fashionable Coat — As I often like to point out when discussing packing for anywhere in Europe in winter, be sure to pick a coat you like, because it’ll end up in basically all your photos!

 Warm Boots — When choosing the right winter boots for your trip to Strasbourg this December, keep in mind that comfort is key!

 Umbrella — Winter in Strasbourg means rain is a risk–we broke out our umbrellas more than once during our trip.
+This durable travel umbrella has been traveling with us for ages.

 Lotion — Winter in France can be rough on the skin–be sure to pack a moisturizing lotion.